psilantrolab/psilantrolab-manual/docs/02-overview.md

 * Consider contributing to teaching where possible, but especially if you wish to pursue an academic career post-PhD.
 Some options could be:
     * Lead seminars
     * Teach in my courses
-    * Co-supervise Bachelor and Master student projects.
+    * Supervise Bachelor student projects or Servicio Social.